slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 ## On science

 <!--
+-- x\@elonmusk] * Matter, Energy & Intelligence
+-- x\@naval] * "Mental illness" is to illness as "social science" is to science.
+-- x\@pmddomingos] * Don’t blame AI for science slop.
+We were drowning in it long before.
+-- x\@raggedy_manican -LLMs are remarkably effective decompressors of algorithmic information, and their success in theorem-proving and software development is a testament to that.
+Their capabilities in compression currently seem less clear.

-- athenian and italian city states and free form usa were hotbeds for innovation. there was lot of competition. enlightment was a revolution in how people sought knowledge: by trying not to rely on authorithy. wild west, the frontire is always filled with crime and scams and weid stuff and people but it’s where innovation occurs also.
++ Athenian and Italian city states and free form usa were hotbeds for innovation. there was lot of competition. enlightenment was a revolution in how people sought knowledge: by trying not to rely on authority. wild west, the frontier is always filled with crime and scams and weird stuff and people but it’s where innovation occurs also.
-- look at ideas individually not at the ism
++ look at ideas individually not at the ism
-- making something social destroys truth of it because social groups need consensus to survive — otherwise they fight and can’t get along — and consensus is all about truth seeking. social sciences need to appeal to society for funding so they are politically motivated.
++ making something social destroys truth of it because social groups need consensus to survive — otherwise they fight and can’t get along — and consensus is all about truth seeking. social sciences need to appeal to society for funding so they are politically motivated.
-- Money is a shared belief.
++ Money is a shared belief.
 So is a border.
 So are bitcoins.
 The list goes on.
 -->

 > *"The whole of science is nothing more than a refinement of everyday thinking." (...)